The Difference Between Ramadas, Pergolas and Gazebos

 July 13, 2017

 One of the most popular (and functional) custom backyard features we build at Straight Line Landscape is an outdoor shade structure.
-Usually that’s a ramada, pergola or gazebo; but what’s the difference?
+Usually that’s a ramada, pergola or gazebo.
+As you begin dreaming and planning your new backyard landscape structure, you may be asking yourself a handful of questions along the lines of:

 They’re all pretty shady, but here we outline the key differences as well as pros and cons of these three popular backyard shade structures in Phoenix, AZ.

 We typically build ramadas with a tile roof to match the home.
-The ceiling can be vaulted or flat, and can be built with one or more walls to accommodate a fireplace or television.
+The ceiling can be vaulted or flat and can be built with one or more walls to accommodate a fireplace or television.
+Ramadas can be made of different types of materials such as luxurious brick and stone to match Arizona’s arid climate.
+It’s also not uncommon to see them made of wood or concrete.

 OPEN ROOF STRUCTURE